 Fast forward to 2021.
 Illness has left me housebound.
 I have lost not only my health, but also my job.
 I have little energy, but I need to do something to keep me sane.
-So I started to make small drawings and collages.
-Nothing fancy, no art with a capital ‘A’, just having some fun.
+So I start to make small drawings and collages.
+Nothing fancy, just having some fun.
 And I realized: this is my thing.
 This is my most important thing.
 I need to create.

 So, as I am recovering from my illness, the artistic part of me is also in recovery.
 And I can't just start where I left off, I'll have to figure out who I am as an artist and what I want to express with my art.
 And the only way to do it, is to start fooling around with materials and different ideas.
 And most importantly: not to overthink it.
 "Forward is the doing" (This Is The Kit)